aquasecurity/harbor-scanner-aqua/README.md

     library/mongo:3.4-xenial
 ```

-Finally, the output report is transformed to Harbor model and display in Harbor UI.
+Finally, the output report is transformed to Harbor's model and displayed in Harbor UI.

 ## Getting started